 When IP receives a segment from TCP or UDP; it may need to break the segment into chunks called fragments before sending it out to the network.
 Identification fields serve to find the fragments that make up the original segment.
 Each fragment of a segment will have the same identification number.

 Used for fragmentation process.

-This field identifies the fragment number and is used by hosts to reassemble the fragments in the correct order.
+This field identifies the fragment number by hosts to reassemble the fragments in the correct order.

 Time to Live